Pelados em Santos

-"Pelados em Santos" (Portuguese for "Naked in Santos") is a pop/rock song written by Alecsander Alves (better known as Dinho) and performed by the Brazilian comedy rock band Mamonas Assassinas.
-It was released in July 1995 on their sole studio album, Mamonas Assassinas, through EMI.
-The single became a hit in Brazil and several Latin American countries.
+"Pelados em Santos" (Portuguese for "Naked in Santos") is a pop rock song written by Alecsander Alves (better known as Dinho) and performed by the Brazilian comedy rock band Mamonas Assassinas.
+It was released in July 1995 as part of the band's only studio album, Mamonas Assassinas, through EMI.
+The song became a commercial success in Brazil and in several Latin American countries.

 Composition and background

-The band Mamonas Assassinas was originally founded by band members Bento Hinota and brothers Sérgio and Samuel Reoli with the name of Utopia; Dinho and Júlio Rasec later join the band.
-Originally, the band had the repertoire of serious songs and covers of famous artists at the time like Titãs.
-The song that became "Pelados em Santos" originally was written in 1991, but at least one verse was written, the next year, during a Praia Grande trip.
-Dinho, the vocalist of the band, picked up a guitar and began to sing an excerpt of this song after he asked of his friends what will be the corniest car ever to add more lyrics to this song.
-The answer was a yellow Brasília with enlarged wheels.
+Mamonas Assassinas was originally founded by Bento Hinoto and brothers Sérgio and Samuel Reoli under the name Utopia; Dinho and Júlio Rasec later joined the group.
+Initially, the band's repertoire consisted of serious original material and cover versions of contemporary artists such as Titãs.

+The song that later became "Pelados em Santos" was initially written in 1991, with at least one verse added the following year during a trip to Praia Grande.
+According to accounts, Dinho began singing an early version of the song while playing guitar after asking friends what they considered the most ostentatious car, which inspired additional lyrics.
+The response cited was a yellow Brasília with enlarged wheels.

-In 1992, Utopia contracted a Brazilian producer Rick Bonadio, the owner of a studio that recorded new or upcoming artists, to produce a self-titled debut album, with a circulation of 1 million copies.
-It was a big commercial failure, only selling about 100 copies.
-After that, Dinho continued doing small work at the studio until a sertanejo duo didn't arrive at the studio, leaving free time, and the vocalist asked to spend the night recording some novelty songs.
-Among these was a song called "Mina (Minha Pitchulinha)", an early version of the song that was slower and the vocals were cornier, similar to the singer Regidaldo Rossi, and the lyrics were only completed during the recording.
-The producers Bonadio and Rodrigo Castanho found the song funny and with the potential of success, they asked to re-record the song with a more rock sound.
-So, the group changed their style to be more comical and changed their band name to Mamonas Assassinas.
-The new reworked band re-recorded the song "Mina (Minha Pitchulinha)" to be more heavy sounding and changed the name of the song to "Pelados em Santos".
-Another two songs, "Robocop Gay" and "Vira-Vira", were also recorded and all were placed in a demo tape to the big labels at the time, one of which, EMI, agreed to hire the group.
+In 1992, Utopia contracted Brazilian producer Rick Bonadio, owner of a studio that recorded emerging artists, to produce a self-titled debut album, reportedly pressed in a run of one million copies.
+The release was a commercial failure, selling approximately 100 copies.
+Following this, Dinho continued to undertake small jobs at the studio.
+During a period of downtime caused by the absence of a scheduled sertanejo duo, he requested studio time to record novelty songs overnight.
+Among these recordings was "Mina (Minha Pitchulinha)", an early version of the song that was slower in tempo, featured deliberately exaggerated vocals in the style of Reginaldo Rossi, and had lyrics completed during the recording process.

-Concerning the instrumental part, this song is very similar to a famous composition of Elton john (one of the inspirations of the band) titled Crocodile Rock.
+Producers Bonadio and Rodrigo Castanho identified commercial potential in the song and suggested that it be re-recorded with a heavier rock arrangement.
+As a result, the group adopted a more comedic style and changed its name to Mamonas Assassinas.
+The reworked band re-recorded "Mina (Minha Pitchulinha)" with a heavier sound and retitled it "Pelados em Santos".
+Two additional songs, "[ [Robocop Gay] ]" and "[ [Vira-Vira] ]", were also recorded and included on a demo tape sent to major record labels, one of which, EMI, subsequently signed the group.

+Musically, the instrumental structure of "Pelados em Santos" has been noted as bearing similarities to "Crocodile Rock" by Elton John, one of the band's cited influences.